MIDS-scaling-up/v2/week13/hw/README.md

 ```

 ## Training the model
-We suggest that you generally follow [these instructions](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-plants.md) to train ResNet-34 on the PlantCLEF dataset.
+We suggest that you loosely follow [these instructions](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-plants.md) to train Wide ResNet 50-2 on the PlantCLEF dataset.
 Just a few notes:
 * Review the [repo](https://github.com/dusty-nv/pytorch-classification) and the [train script](https://github.com/dusty-nv/pytorch-imagenet/blob/master/train.py)
+* Please use [the original pytorch example script](https://github.com/pytorch/examples/blob/master/imagenet/main.py) for training as it is more up to date
 * Once again, please use python3 for all commands
 * Train for 100 epochs
-* Make sure you're training ResNet-34
+* Make sure you're training Wide ResNet 50-2 Hint: review the [TorchVision model catalog](https://pytorch.org/docs/stable/torchvision/models.html)
-* You are running on the NX, so the training will take [a lot] less time than on the nano (which is what Dusty benchmarked on)
+* Adjust batch size as necessary

 ## To submit
 Please submit the time it took you to train the model along with the final accuracy top1/top5 that you were able to achieve.
-Could you increase the batch size?
+Whast training parameters you adjusted?
 Why?
 How long did the training take you?
 Please save your trained model, we'll use it for the lab.

 Credit / no credit only